 As scientists working in some of the most advanced research institutions in our country, BIST researchers know the science behind climate change and recognise the urgency to take actions to address global warming and avoid its catastrophic effects.
 We feel compelled to use our science to meet this global social challenge, as reflected in the BIST Research Initiative on Energy and Environmental Sustainability.

-Under the title Buiding a sustainable world together, the 2020 BIST Conference programme includes two round-tables with BIST researchers working on nano-bioengineering for pollution remediation and on clean energy, and a debate with representatives from all BIST centres on how to turn research institutes into more sustainable organisations themselves.
+Under the title Buiding a sustainable world together, the 2020 BIST Conference programme included two round-tables with BIST researchers working on nano-bioengineering for pollution remediation and on clean energy, and a debate with representatives from all BIST centres on how to turn research institutes into more sustainable organisations themselves.

-Our first keynote speaker is Dr. Esther Alarcón, 3D-Photovoltaics Group Leader at AMOLF in Amsterdam.
+Our first keynote speaker was Dr. Esther Alarcón, 3D-Photovoltaics Group Leader at AMOLF in Amsterdam.
 Her work aims to extend the boundaries of 3D additive nano-manufacturing of functional semiconductor nanostructures, opening a wide range of possibilities for the generation of novel devices, in particular in the domain of photonics and energy conversion.

-The second keynote speaker is Philip Ball, renowned scientific writer —chemist and physicist by training — who has written several books and many articles on how science should and can confront big social challenges.
+The second keynote speaker was Philip Ball, renowned scientific writer —chemist and physicist by training — who has written several books and many articles on how science should and can confront big social challenges.

 |16.30h – 18.00h